Skip to main content

 Certain employer communications are exempt from the prohibition, including communications:

-• Required by law, or a court order, or an agreement with a governmental entity to communicate to employees, but only to the extent of a legal requirement;
+• Required by law, a court order, or an agreement with a governmental entity to communicate to employees, but only to the extent of a legal requirement;

 • That are necessary for an employee to perform the employee's job duties; or

-• That are required to prevent unlawful discrimination or harassment .
+• That are required to prevent unlawful discrimination or harassment.

 Certain communications from institutions of higher education and K-12 schools and school districts are also exempt when the communication is related to coursework, symposia, or an academic program.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)

 Status